Matta rice: Cultivation and trade

-Kerala matta rice is grown in Kerala and Karnataka in southern India.
-Matta rice gives Kerala farmers a premium of Rs.
+Kerala matta rice is grown in Kerala, Karnataka in southern India and in northern Sri Lanka.
+Matta rice gives Kerala farmers a premium of Indian Rs.
 300 for 500 kg of paddy.
 A three-year ban on the export of matta rice was partially lifted in February 2011, allowing 25,000 tonnes to be exported in 2011.

 Palakkadan matta rice is cultivated in the dense black cotton soil of Palakkad district in Kerala.
 The rice has a distinct earthly flavour because of the type of soil in which it is cultivated.
 These paddy fields are called 'poonthalpadam' and the soil contains a lot of clay and silt.
 Because of these qualities, this kind of paddy fields can retain more water.

 Characteristics

 The grains are yellowish pink (from being parboiled) with reddish outer layers.
 Rose matta rice maintains its pink hue as well as its flavour on cooking.
 Like all brown or parboiled rice, red matta has a lengthy cooking time and requires extra water.